runemadsen/runemadsen-2012/writings/printing-code/index.md

 >
 >*Timothy Samara, Design Elements*

 In this class we'll introduce ourselves, and talk a little bit about the class, graphic design and computation.
-Please read these two texts before coming to the class.
+Please read these texts before coming to the class.

 ### Readings for this week